William Corcoran Eustis: Thoroughbred racing

-William Eustis owned and raced Thoroughbred horses and in addition to riding polo ponies was a very capable amateur Thoroughbred rider.
+William Eustis owned and raced Thoroughbred horses.
+In addition to riding polo ponies, he was a very capable amateur Thoroughbred rider.
 As part of the undercard for the May 29, 1897 Belmont Stakes won by Scottish Chieftain at Morris Park Racecourse, William Eustis rode Hawarden in the one mile Amateur Cup.
 A race for "gentlemen riders," he finished third to winner Diversion ridden by Foxhall Keene.

 Among the stakes races Eustis won with some of his horses were the Advance Stakes and the Pansy Stakes in 1899.

 Passing

-Eustis died at the Hotel Belmont in New York City, en route to the former country home of his father-in-law in Rhinecliff, New York, on November 24, 1921 of pneumonia due to complications related to the Spanish Flu, which he contracted during the war.
+Eustis died at the Hotel Belmont in New York City, en route to the former country home of his father-in-law in Rhinecliff, New York, on November 24, 1921, of pneumonia due to complications related to the Spanish Flu, which he contracted during the war.
 He was interred at Oak Hill Cemetery in Washington, D.C.

 Descendants and legacy

-Eustis owned and restored Oatlands Plantation in Leesburg, Virginia until it was donated to the National Trust for Historic Preservation following his widow's death in 1964.
+Eustis purchased and restored Oatlands Plantation in Leesburg, Virginia.
+Following the death of his widow in 1964, their daughters donated the property to the National Trust for Historic Preservation.

 Through his youngest daughter Anne, he was a great-grandfather to Wendy Pepper, a contestant on season 1 of Project Runway.